Lower-Cost, Lower-Emissions Bioethanol

 • Growth Energy continues to advocate for regulatory approval for E15 in California.

-• Growth Energy has also endorsed the efforts of midwestern governors and attorneys general to opt out of the federal Reid vapor pressure (RVP) rules that limit the year-round sale of E15.
-As of fall 2023, Iowa, Nebraska, Illinois, Minnesota, Missouri, Ohio, South Dakota, and Wisconsin have all petitioned the Environmental Protection Agency (EPA) to opt out and be permitted to apply the same regulations to E15 that they currently apply to standard gasoline (E10).
+• Growth Energy also endorsed the efforts of midwestern governors and attorneys general to opt out of the federal RVP rules that limited the year-round sale of E15.
+As of spring 2024, Iowa, Nebraska, Illinois, Minnesota, Missouri, Ohio, South Dakota, and Wisconsin have all successfully petitioned the Environmental Protection Agency (EPA) to opt out and will be permitted to apply the same regulations to E15 that they currently apply to standard gasoline (E10) starting in 2025.

 What Changes Need to Be Made to American Infrastructure to Expand Access to Biofuels?